50 Free Things to Do in Dallas

 8. Founder’s Plaza: This open park area in the center of downtown next to the Old Red Courthouse houses the replica of John Neely Bryan’s log cabin—the home of the city’s founder.
 The site also includes a fountain, terrazzo map of Dallas County in the 1800s and the John F. Kennedy Memorial.
 600 Elm St.

-9. M-Line Trolley: To get around Uptown and the Arts District for free and in style, hop on the M-Line Trolley—restored, vintage trolleys that run the length of McKinney Avenue between Blackburn and St. Paul streets.
-The trolleys stop at several points of interest, including West Village, Hotel Zaza, Shops at The Crescent, Dallas Museum of Art and more.
-McKinney Ave.
+9. McKinney Avenue Trolley (M-Line Trolley): Hop on the free M-Line Trolley—restored, vintage trolleys that run through Uptown and Downtown.
+The trolleys stop at several points of interest, including West Village, Hotel Zaza, Shops at The Crescent, Dallas Arts District and more.

 10. D-Link: Another free transportation service provided by Dallas Area Rapid Transit, the D-Link is a shuttle that runs throughout all of downtown and into the Bishop Arts District in Oak Cliff.
-The buses run every 15 minutes, Mon.-Sat., 11 a.m. to 11:30 p.m.
-Stops include Kay Bailey Hutchison Convention Center, Omni Dallas Hotel, The West End, The Sixth Floor Museum, Main Street Garden, Arts District, Victory Park and the Bishop Arts District in Oak Cliff.
+Stops include Kay Bailey Hutchison Convention Center, Omni Dallas Hotel, The West End, The Sixth Floor Museum, Main Street Garden, Dallas Arts District, Deep Ellum, Victory Park and the Bishop Arts District in Oak Cliff.

 11. Free Admission Museums: Who says one needs money to get cultured?
-The Dallas Museum of Art is completely free and features more than 22,000 works of art spanning all mediums and time-periods, from ancient civilization to modern art.
-Other must-see museums include Crow Collection of Asian Art, African American Museum and the Museum of Geometric and MADI Art.
+The Dallas Museum of Art is free and features more than 22,000 works of art spanning all mediums and time-periods, from ancient civilization to modern art.
+Other must-see museums include The Samurai Collection at The Ann & Gabriel Barbier-Mueller Museum, Crow Collection of Asian Art, African American Museum and the Museum of Geometric and MADI Art.
 The Meadows Museum of Art, with one of the largest Spanish art collections outside of Spain, at Southern Methodist University is free on Thursdays after 5 p.m.

 13. The Sculpture Garden at Crow Collection of Asian Art & Trammell Crow Center: On the bottom floor of the free Crow Collection of Asian Art in the Arts District sits a shaded sculpture garden with a serene atmosphere, featuring 15 historical and contemporary Asian sculptures as well as vegetation, manicured trees and more.
 2001 Ross Ave.